spree-edge/spree_notes/README.md

 ## **About the project**

-* A Spree extension that provides ability to add useful notes to orders, products, users or any other spree table etc.
+* A Spree extension that provides ability to add useful notes to orders, products, users or any other spree table.

 ## **Feature List**